-Western dressing has been floating in the ether for about a year now.
+Western dressing has been floating in the fashion world for almost two years now.
 Ever since Raf Simons took over at Calvin Klein 205W39NYC, he’s been championing Western flair as part of his vision of Americana.
-Phoebe Philo’s Celine — that bastion of taste — showed dresses with black cowboy boots last fall and revisited the trend again last Spring.
+Phoebe Philo’s Celine — that bastion of taste — showed black western boots Fall 2017 and revisited the trend again in Spring 2018.
 Fendi and Isabel Marant have also embraced cowboy boots as the new status shoe.
 It’s helped by the rise of Prairie dressing, as seen at Danish favorite Ganni, where the #GanniGirls wear blousy dresses with bold cowboy boots.
 But now there’s a new sheriff in town – metaphorically at least.

 Full-on cowboy is a bit of an intimidating look, and full on yeehaw even more so.
 But it doesn’t have to be.
 We’ve rounded up 24 best ways to embrace the trend without looking like an extra in Westworld.

 A big buckle can change the entire vibe of your outfit.